emilwidlund/framer-form/documentation/Model.md

 - `scaleX` - Number - Specifies the model scaleX.
 Default is 1.
 - `scaleY` - Number - Specifies the model scaleY.
 Default is 1.
 - `scaleZ` - Number - Specifies the model scaleZ.
 Default is 1.
-- `parent` - Object - Specifies the model parent.
-Default is `null`
 - `visible` - Bool - Specifies if the model should render or not.
 Default is `true`
 - `animation` - Number - Specifies the model animation clip to play.
 Default is 1.
 - `children` - Array - Get the child objects.